What are global firms with presence in Israel doing after Hamas attack

 Royal Caribbean:

-The cruise operator said it is adjusting several itineraries in the area and that impacted guests are being notified directly.
+The cruise operator said it was adjusting several itineraries in the area and that impacted guests were being notified directly.

 Carnival:

-The cruise liner said it has adjusted its cruise itineraries and is not making calls to Israel at this time.
+The cruise liner said it has adjusted its cruise itineraries and is not making calls to ports in Israel at this time.

 OIL MAJORS